 Tip: Team members with the reviewer role can view results in a golden records project.
 However, these projects do not provide an interface for comments or feedback from reviewers.

-For more information, see User Roles and Tamr Documentation.
+For more information, see User Roles and Tamr Core Documentation.